pugongyingh/hertingfordbury.org.uk/parish-council/when-and-where-we-meet.md

 <h2>When and Where We Meet</h2>

 <div class="panelLeft">
-	<p>Hertingfordbury Parish Council meets regularly throughout the year on the 2nd Wednesday of February, April, May, July, September, October and December in the Main Hall of <a href="http://www.hertingfordbury.herts.sch.uk/">Hertingfordbury Cowper C of E (VA) Primary School</a> in Birch Green at 7.00pm.
+	<p>Hertingfordbury Parish Council meets regularly throughout the year in the Main Hall of <a href="http://www.hertingfordbury.herts.sch.uk/">Hertingfordbury Cowper C of E (VA) Primary School</a> in Birch Green at 7.00pm.
 All meetings are open to the public.</p>
 	<p>Future Dates are:</p>

 {% comment %}